DavidAPease/adafruit-fram-raspberry-pi/README.md

   - FRAMwrite(memoryaddress, string)
   - data = FRAMread(memoryaddress, length)

+4. Before running the program, insure that it has the proper permissions to read and write the I2C bus by doing one of the
+following:
+  - run the program as root, using sudo
+    - not ideal, but easy
+  - change the write permissions on the device file: sudo chmod a+rw /dev/i2c-1
+    - would need to be done after each reboot (unless it is encoded into a udev rule)
+  - add any users who will run the program to the i2c group: sudo usermod -a -G i2c username
+    - probably the correct (best) approach

-The default chip address of 0x50 is hardcoded at the top of the program, and can be trivially changed.
+The default chip address of 0x50 is hardcoded at the top of the I/O function, and can be trivially changed.

 ##Potential Enhancements